tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK8.md

 Our final task was to change the password of another user.
 Yet again, Boby was our target, so our goal was to update his database entry while logged in as Alice.

 Since we were dealing with passwords, this task was slightly different from the previous two.
 In fact, the guide stated that, unlike the values stored in the `salary` column, passwords were hashed before being inserted in the database.
 This meant that we could not simply write the password on our payload - we would have to write its **hash** instead.
-This rendered our previous payload useless, since we did not know which hashing algorithm used for computing the password hashes.
+This rendered our previous payload useless, since we did not know which hashing algorithm was used for computing the password hashes.

 Given this adversity, we recalled the code used by the server: